-- Training for all staff relating to GDPR and data protection.
+- Training all staff relating to UK GDPR and data protection.

-- Mediating with relevant authorities to ensure full GDPR compliance.
+- Mediating with relevant authorities to ensure full UK GDPR compliance.

-An efficient DPO must ensure internal compliance throughout the school and alert the relevant authorities around issues of non-compliance.
+An efficient DPO must ensure internal compliance throughout the school and alert the relevant authorities about issues of non-compliance.
 This is the case even if the school could accrue substantial penalties or fines.

 The role of a DPO is ever-changing in line with technological innovation and data protection laws.
 Therefore, an ideal candidate must be savvy and willing to continually train and educate themselves to meet current guidelines or changes in the law.

-We hope that this guide has helped you to understand the importance of data protection in schools, the impact that GDPR has on your school, and how to improve and implement your school’s data protection policy.
+We hope that this guide has helped you to understand the importance of data protection in schools, the impact that UK GDPR has on your school, and how to improve and implement your school’s Data Protection Policy.